klitsche/ffigen/README.md

-# ffigen - a FFI binding generator for PHP
+# ffigen - a FFI bindings generator for PHP

 `ffigen` is a simple cli helper to quickly generate and update PHP FFI bindings for C libraries.